< Back to COVID-19 Homepage

 We continue to offer enrolments in several programs and you are welcome to contact us via [email protected] if you have any queries about how we can meet your educational needs.

-The ANMF (SA Branch) office, including the Library, in Ridleyton will be closed for member and student services from 12pm (midday) Monday 23 March until further notice.
-We will continue to be available through our usual telephone number and email contacts.
+The ANMF (SA Branch) office, including the Library, in Ridleyton is open for member and student services and we will continue to be available through our usual telephone number and email contacts.